bintoro/overloading.py/README.md

 #### Why use overloading instead of \*args / **kwargs?

-*   Explicit function signatures
+*   Explicit call signatures
+*   Enables type hinting and static type checking
-*   No more mechanical argument validation and error throwing in the function body
+*   Reduces mechanical argument validation
-*   Clean way of handling different behaviors in separate functions
+*   Improves code organization

 #### Why use overloading instead of functions with different names?

-*   The calling code does not need to depend on argument types.
+*   With overloading, the calling code does not need to depend on argument types.
-*   The name of the function may not always be chosen freely.
-For example, you may want to instantiate a class based on a variable set of arguments — but there is only one `__init__`.
+*   The name of a method may not always be chosen freely; for example, consider `__init__()` or an externally defined interface that accepts a variable set of arguments.
 *   Sometimes you just *want* to expose a single function, particularly when separate names don't add semantic value.

     Consider:
     ```python
-    def feed(creature:Human):
+    def feed(creature: Human):
         ...
-    def feed(creature:Dog):
+    def feed(creature: Dog):
         ...
     ```
     vs: